Oslandia/SFCGAL/doc/devnotes/refactoring-to-multikernel.md

 * [ ] Replace Coordinate class by a typedef on ```boost::variant< Empty, Epick::Point_2, Epick::Point_3, Epeck::Point_2, Epeck::Point_3 >``` in order to externalize visitors?

+# Changes that lead to massive changes

+* [ ] depreciate SFCGAL::Kernel in order to review/explicit Epick/Epeck usage everywhere

 # Perf checks